Skills: Petroleum Engineering, Reservoir Engineering

 Location: Saudi Arabia

-We are seeking a reservoir engineer, with unconventional reservoir experience, to join our Unconventional Reservoir Engineering Department (URED).
+We are seeking a reservoir engineer, with extensive unconventional reservoir experience, to join our Unconventional Reservoir Engineering Department (URED).

 URED provides high-level technical support to upstream management in all areas related to unconventional field development within the Kingdom.